How to Pay Rent and Utilities as a Foreigner

 Major banks like ICBC, Bank of China, and China Construction Bank are reliable options for foreigners.

-Research the services each bank offers to find the one that best suits your needs.
+Research their services to find the one that best suits your needs.

 2. Required Documents

-To open a bank account, you typically need the following documents:
+To open a bank account, you’ll typically need:

-• Passport: Your valid passport with a valid visa.
+• Passport: A valid passport with a valid visa.

-• Proof of Residence: A rental contract or utility bill as proof of your address.
+• Proof of Residence: A rental contract or utility bill as proof of address.

 • Employment Contract: If you’re employed, your work contract may be required.